 You can learn more about the benefits of exercising as well as how to create a fitness routine in the articles below:

-High-intensity interval Training (HIIT) is described as the performance of exercise moves at a high intensity (burst of optimal speed) for usually Thirty (30) to Sixty (60) seconds to a few minutes with periods of recovery between (Shiraev and Barclay, 2012).
+High-intensity interval Training (HIIT) is described as the performance of exercise moves at a high intensity (burst of optimal speed) for usually thirty (30) to Sixty (60) seconds to a few minutes with periods of recovery between (Shiraev and Barclay, 2012).
 While it is often still considered aerobic exercise, it is an amplified version of the standard steady-paced exercise.

-High-Intensity Interval Training (HIIT) purportedly is associated with many benefits including improving cardiovascular and metabolic outcomes and improving blood pressure and inflammatory markers.
+High-Intensity Interval Training (HIIT) purportedly is associated with many benefits, including improving cardiovascular and metabolic outcomes and improving blood pressure and inflammatory markers.
 As such, it is considered a useful routine for individuals who are healthy and those who may have health problems.

 High-intensity interval Training (HIIT) is not considered a new concept.
 However, more and more fitness trainers and enthusiasts have been incorporating it into their fitness routines.
-Additionally, this kind of intervention was applied many years ago, in the 1970s in what was known as the ‘Wingate Protocol’ a common HIIT intervention used then (Bar-Or O, et al. 1977).
+Additionally, this kind of intervention was applied many years ago, in the 1970s, in what was known as the ‘Wingate Protocol’, a common HIIT intervention used then (Bar-Or O et al. 1977).

 In this article, we will explore three (3) major health benefits of High-Intensity Interval Training (HIIT) and any risk factors associated with its performance.
 These include cardiovascular health, better breakdown of fat and carbohydrates for fuel and increased energy when exercising and post-exercise